Easy Paper Crafts: Faux Stained Glass

 The Steps for How to Make the Easy Paper Crafts: No-Mess Faux Stained Glass:

-iron.
 Continue the ironing process until the paper is not as slick and feels almost rough.
-(Be careful not to burn
+(Be careful not to burn your fingers!)

 Next, lay your tracing paper over the pattern totally covering the area of the printed pattern.